SVMendoza/SC-R/README.md

 A main function **classiFunction** is presented, allows the application of the model assembly methodology.
 The user must define some arguments.
 Along with additional functions that can be used separately or prior to using classiFunction.

+These functions are currently in beta testing and subject to change

 **PrinCompMap** &nbsp;&nbsp;&nbsp;Allows the application of dimensionality reduction analysis using principal components.